 NEW TO STRENGTH TRAINING? - 5 TIPS TO GET YOU STARTED

 So, you've decided that you're missing an important element from you training program.
-You're fed up of those constant injuries keeping you on the sofa instead of on the road and you know you're yet to reach you true potential.
+You're fed up of those constant injuries keeping you on the sofa instead of on the road and you know you're yet to reach your true potential.

 1. Start light and focus on technique

-When you are new to strength training, it is very important that your body learns the correct technique for each new exercise, this is because your neurological system will be unfamiliar with these new movement patterns.
+When you are new to strength training, it is very important that your body learns the correct technique for each new exercise, this is because your body will be unfamiliar with these new movement patterns.
 Therefore performing slow and controlled movements at the beginning phase of your strength training is vital as your nervous system is being trained more than your muscles.